nhhoang-tony/Social-network/README.md

 1. Clone the repo `git clone https://github.com/nhhoang-tony/cs50w_socialnetwork.git`

-2. Ensure you have Python installed on your system
+2. Ensure you have Docker installed on your system.
+If not, follow this guide here to install `https://docs.docker.com/engine/install/`

-3. Run `pip install -r requirements.txt` to install the project dependencies.
+3. Download the docker image `docker pull tonynguyen61/cs50w_network:latest`

-4. Run `echo $TZ > /etc/timezone` and `ln -snf /usr/share/zoneinfo/$TZ /etc/localtime` to set up timezone
+4. Run Docker image locally `docker run -it -p 8080:8080 tonynguyen61/cs50w_network:latest`

-4. Run `python manage.py runserver` to start the game
+5. This is just a local social network only.
+Changes made here won't be reflected in the web version.